ph4r05/monero-agent/README.md

 ## Crypto

 Monero uses Ed25519 elliptic curve.
-The current implementation is not optimized to avoid side-channel leaks (e.g., timing) as it serves mainly as PoC.
+The pure-python implementation is not optimized to avoid side-channel leaks (e.g., timing) as it serves mainly as PoC.

 The project uses Ed25519 implementation which